mission-of-mercy/mission-of-mercy/README.md

 ## What is Mission of Mercy?

-While there are other Missions of Mercy around the country, this mission is a gathering of volunteer dental professionals who along with a volunteer staff of several hundred hold free, two day dental clinics at locations around the country.
+While there are other Missions of Mercy around the country, the mission this project supports is a one or two-day clinic in which portable dental stations are set up in a large public arena and dental screenings and services are provided at no charge to those who attend.
+Historically, demand for these clinics has been so intense that individuals often stand in line, as early as midnight, to receive the services.
+In the USA half of the states run Mission of Mercy clinics.

 ![Georgia Clinic](https://github.com/jordanbyron/mission_of_mercy/raw/master/doc/ga_clinic.png)